HL7/cql/input/pages/03-developersguide.md

 The conversion from a tuple to a structured type requires that the set of elements in the tuple type be the same set or a subset of the elements in the structured type.

+Implicit conversion in CQL is not transitive.
+For example, the existence of an implicit conversion from type `A` to type `B` and from type `B` to type `C` does not mean that there is an implicit conversion from `A` to `C` (although unit conversion may proceed through multiple steps to achieve the target unit).

 #### Casting

 Casting is the operation of treating a value of some base type as a more specific type at run-time.
 The <span class="kw">as</span> operator provides this functionality.
 For example, given a model that defines an <span class="id">ImagingProcedure</span> as a specialization of a <span class="id">Procedure</span>, in the following example: